-Christopher Stephen Monk
+Christopher S Monk

 Associate Chair, Department of Psychology, Professor of Psychology, College of Literature, Science, and the Arts, Professor of Psychiatry, Medical School and Research Professor, Survey Research Center, Institute for Social Research

-- Email Christopher Stephen Monk
+- Email Christopher S Monk

 - (734)615-3541